Wyder7PL/Game/README.md

 Also after you select some units, you will see some control buttons on the lower left corner:

 First 3 buttons exists to filter selected units
-	First button select only selected combat units and deselect other units Second button will leave melee units selected only Third button will leave only distance units selected
+..* First button select only selected combat units and deselect other units ..* Second button will leave melee units selected only ..* Third button will leave only distance units selected

 Next 4 buttons are for:

-*Pause Work - worker will stop work, it can only move where player order him to move, but it will return to the same work on resume, works only on non-combat units
+* Pause Work - worker will stop work, it can only move where player order him to move, but it will return to the same work on resume, works only on non-combat units

-*Abort Work - worker will abort work, it can only move where player order him to move, and it will serach for new task on resume, works only on non-combat units
+* Abort Work - worker will abort work, it can only move where player order him to move, and it will serach for new task on resume, works only on non-combat units

-*Resume work - Resume paused and aborted work
+* Resume work - Resume paused and aborted work

-*Enter fortification - It will order unit to enter free slot in nearest tower
+* Enter fortification - It will order unit to enter free slot in nearest tower

 Last 2 buttons stands for move mode:

-*Offensive mode - Unit will move to the position ordered by player only when unit don't have any tasks to do
+* Offensive mode - Unit will move to the position ordered by player only when unit don't have any tasks to do

-*Forced move - Unit will do nothnig but move to ordered position, ignoring tasks and fight, set by default
+* Forced move - Unit will do nothnig but move to ordered position, ignoring tasks and fight, set by default

 Available buildings for now:

-*Magazine - A pace where unit can take and store resources, build it first
+* Magazine - A pace where unit can take and store resources, build it first

-*Tavern - Here you can spent gold to afford workers and units, type and price is random
+* Tavern - Here you can spent gold to afford workers and units, type and price is random

-*House - Increase your limit of max population by 1
+* House - Increase your limit of max population by 1

-*Mine - Can be only placed on ores deposit and requires miner to work, used to generate resources
+* Mine - Can be only placed on ores deposit and requires miner to work, used to generate resources

-*Workshop - Can make one resource from another resource, require worker with toolbox to work
+* Workshop - Can make one resource from another resource, require worker with toolbox to work

-*Forester - Places tress randomly around that can be harvested by a gatherer, it will also increase your population number by 1
+* Forester - Places tress randomly around that can be harvested by a gatherer, it will also increase your population number by 1

-*Tower - Can contain two units, distance unit can shoot to enemy from towers
+* Tower - Can contain two units, distance unit can shoot to enemy from towers